Head to Head Analysis: Vectrus (NYSE:VEC) vs. Aris Water Solutions (NYSE:ARIS)

 Vectrus (NYSE:VEC) and Aris Water Solutions (NYSE:ARIS) are both small-cap business services companies, but which is the better business?
-We will compare the two companies based on the strength of their institutional ownership, risk, earnings, profitability, analyst recommendations, dividends and valuation.
+We will compare the two businesses based on the strength of their dividends, earnings, profitability, valuation, analyst recommendations, institutional ownership and risk.

-89.8% of Vectrus shares are held by institutional investors.
-3.2% of Vectrus shares are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.
+89.8% of Vectrus shares are owned by institutional investors.
+3.2% of Vectrus shares are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

-This is a summary of recent ratings for Vectrus and Aris Water Solutions, as provided by MarketBeat.com.
+This is a summary of recent ratings and recommmendations for Vectrus and Aris Water Solutions, as reported by MarketBeat.

 |Sell Ratings